ChillSpotIT/ChillTool-s/README.md

 1. Download the latest version of ChillTool's from this page.
 2. Follow the installation steps provided in our [Discord community](https://discord.gg/FBsPkXDche).
-3. Enable the extension in your browser — you're all set!
+3. Enable the extension in your browser and you're all set!

 ## 🤝 Contributing

 Want to help improve ChillTool's?
-Feel free to fork the repo, make your changes, and open a pull request — we’d love to see what you build.
+Feel free to fork the repo, make your changes, and open a pull request, we’d love to see what you build.

 ## 📄 License